-Senior living options often include a focus on long-term care for a member’s medical and non-medical needs.
-While considering the options, you might be wondering about the differences between long-term vs. short-term care and which might be a better fit for your aging family member.
-An older adult recovering from a major surgery or illness may require short-term care, while those with a chronic health condition can benefit from long-term care.
-If you’re looking for Texas long-term care for seniors, reach out to Ventana for quality care and medical support today.
+Senior living options often focus on long-term care for a member’s medical and non-medical needs.
+While considering the options, you might wonder about the differences between long-term care and short-term care and which might be a better fit for your aging family member.
+For instance, an older adult recovering from a major surgery or illness may require short-term care, while those with a chronic health condition can benefit from long-term care.

-Thus, choosing between short-term and long-term care will depend largely on the individual’s medical history and unique needs.
-To find out more about our member-focused programs and services, call us at 844.785.0871.
+Choosing between short-term and long-term care will depend mainly on the individual’s medical history and unique needs.
+Contact Ventana for quality care and medical support today if you’re looking for senior long-term care.
+To learn more about our member-focused programs and services, call us at 214.225.6197 today.

 Long-Term vs. Short-Term Care

 Both long-term and short-term care offer similar benefits, such as taking care of one’s personal and medical needs.
 However, before going into the differences between long-term versus short-term care, it is crucial to understand the levels of care offered in each.

 The answer is quite simple if you’re wondering what long-term care is.
 Long-term care encompasses all kinds of services that maximize a person’s quality of life, especially when they cannot care for themselves for long periods.

 Many older adults may need assistance with daily activities and intensive nursing support.
 Opting for a long-term care plan at a member-focused assisted living community can significantly empower the elderly to live an independent and fulfilling life.

 Other questions are: what is short-term care, and what does it include?
 In short-term care, members receive intensive medical attention and assistance with personal needs, but only temporarily.

 Such programs usually have an end goal: the person eventually gets well enough to resume their daily life and perform tasks independently without assistance.